teksi/wastewater/docs/en/installation-guide/workstation.rst

 If you are a data owner: Add your own OID to the project
 --------------------------------------------------------

-* If you are a data owner (Datenherr), you should add your OID data in the table tww_sys.oid_prefixes and set it to true (and set the Invalid organisation to false):
+* If you are a data owner (Datenherr), you should

+  + add your OID data in the table tww_sys.oid_prefixes and set it to true with an INSERT statement
+  + and set the Invalid organisation (and any others) to FALSE:

 .. figure:: images/add_own_oid_prefix.jpg